How to maintain galley hygiene onboard

 · Foodstuffs which may have encounter broken glass or broken crockery should be thrown away.

-· There should be no smoking in kitchen storerooms or other places where food is prepared or stored.
+· There should be storerooms or other places where food is prepared or stored.

 · All staff has an equal responsibility for the maintenance of hygienic conditions within food preparation areas, storerooms and cupboards, refrigerated spaces and messrooms.

 · Temperature warning systems in refrigerators and freezers are to be inspected for proper operation.